Donaldttt/fuzzyy/README.md

 let g:fuzzyy_files_exclude_file = ['*.swp', 'tags']
 let g:fuzzyy_files_exclude_dir = ['.git', '.hg', '.svn']

+" FuzzyGrep will always exclude the files/directory in these two lists " These are different to the FuzzyyFiles lists, with the same defaults " The following is the default let g:fuzzyy_grep_exclude_file = ['*.swp', 'tags'] let g:fuzzyy_grep_exclude_dir = ['.git', '.hg', '.svn']

 " Change navigation keymaps
 " The following is the default let g:fuzzyy_keymaps = {